Jade use in Mesoamerica: Working jade

 Next to emery, jade was the hardest mineral known to ancient Mesoamerica.
 In the absence of metal tools, ancient craftsmen used tools themselves made of jade, leather strops, string saws to cut and carve jade, and reeds or other hard materials to drill holes.
 Working the raw stone into a finished piece was a very labor-intensive process, often requiring repeated physical movement to shape the jade.
 It would take many hours of work to create even a single jade bead.

 Craftsmen employed lapidary techniques such as pecking, percussion, grinding, sawing, drilling, and incising to shape and decorate jade.
 Several of these techniques were thought to imbue pieces with religious or symbolic meaning.
 For instance, drilling holes into jade was thought to give a piece "life," or animate, a carving.

-In addition to being an elite good of highly symbolic use in the performance of ideological ritual, the high pressure minerals that form these translucent rocks are much tougher and more damage resistant than slightly harder but far more brittle materials such as flint.
+In addition to being of highly symbolic use in the performance of ideological ritual, the high pressure minerals that form these translucent rocks are much tougher and more damage resistant than slightly harder but far more brittle materials such as flint.